delonlee01/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1e.
-User searches by tag but enters an invalid tag.
+User enters an invalid option.
     * 1e1.
 RecruitTrackPro shows an error message.

+      Use case ends.

+* 1f.
+User enters multiple values for the same field.
+    * 1f1.
+RecruitTrackPro displays an error message based on the duplicated fields.

       Use case ends.